samuelmuniz/DinoDQN/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact me at [your-email@example.com](mailto:your-email@example.com).
+For any questions or suggestions, please open an issue or contact me at (samuelmunizsilva@gmail.com).

----

-Feel free to adjust the template as needed to fit your project’s specific details, and ensure the provided code and instructions match your implementation.